 - Details of whom the allegation is against.

 - Details of alleged incident (Date, time, place, witnesses).

 - All cases, proven or claimed, will be dealt with in a fully confidential manner and all written reports will remain securely protected.
 Only individuals that have legitimate reasons to access information are allowed to review them.

 Responding to child abuse:

-When an allegation is made or if any inappropriate behaviour is suspected, a follow-up investigation will be performed by any individual or committee assigned by the Chairman or by Regional Finance and Administration Director who will lead the investigation; however, in some cases immediate disciplinary action is required or referrals to local authorities.
+When an allegation is made or if any inappropriate behaviour is suspected, a follow-up investigation will be performed by any individual or committee assigned by the Chairman or by Regional Program Development and Outreach Director who will lead the investigation; however, in some cases immediate disciplinary action is required or referrals to local authorities.